-QPARA was set up over 40 years ago by local residents as an entirely voluntary organisation keen to preserve the integrity of the conservation area … and that’s what we still do, but now so much more besides!
+QPARA was established by local residents in 1973 as an entirely voluntary organisation keen to preserve the integrity of the conservation area … and that’s what we still do, but now so much more besides!

-Over the last few years QPARA has headed up and contributed to many initiatives that help our community on a daily basis.
+Over the last few years QPARA has led and contributed to many initiatives that help our community on a daily basis.
 We keep this website up-to-date with news of our current activities and campaigns.

-We are in the area of the London Borough of Brent bounded on the north by the London Overground railway line, on the south by the main railway line into Euston; on the west by the properties on the Queen’s Park side of Chamberlayne Road; and on the east by Donaldson Road/Woodville Road, the boundary of Paddington Cemetery and the properties on the west side of Willesden Lane
+We are in the south-east tip of the London Borough of Brent, bounded on the north by the North London railway line (London Overground), on the south by the main railway line into Euston, on the west by the centre of the highway and the properties on the Queen’s Park side of Chamberlayne Road, and on the east by the properties on both sides of Donaldson Road/Woodville Road, the boundary of Paddington Cemetery and the centre of the highway and the properties on the west side of Willesden Lane.

-We encourage people to come to our monthly meetings held between 8.00 and 10.00pm at St Anne’s church, Salusbury Road, NW6.
-They are on the second Thursday of every month, except August.
-See ‘Monthly Meetings’ on the website menu for details of future meetings.
+Meetings are on the second Thursday of every month, except August.
+See ‘Monthly Meetings’ on the website menu for dates of future meetings.

 We make meetings as interesting as possible and often invite guests to speak on local issues.
 The atmosphere is open and friendly.
-Members who come can ask questions and be involved in decision making.
-The meetings also give people a chance to meet friends and neighbours.
-Refreshments are available, usually from about 7.40pm.
+Members who come can ask questions and be involved in decision-making.
+When held face to face, the meetings give people a chance to meet friends and neighbours, refreshments are available, usually from about 7.40pm.

 Even if you can’t make it to meetings, you can support the Association in other ways.
-We always need volunteers to help with or organise the events we run, like Queen’s Park Day, Open Gardens or the Book Festival.
-Another good way to get involved is through the Action Groups.
-There is more information on this website about all of these – click on the menu for details.
+We always need volunteers to help with or organise the events we run, like Queen’s Park Day and Open Gardens.
+Another good way to get involved is through the Action Groups or affiliated organisations, such as the Queen’s Park Book Festival, Clean Air for Brent and Brent Patient Voice.
+There is more information on this website about the action groups – click on the menu for details.

-If you would like to get in touch with your street rep, please contact Marika Szalanczi, the Membership Secretary, at email@example.com.
+If you would like to get in touch with your street rep, please contact Andrea Szalanczi, the Membership Secretary, at email@example.com.